wlxo0401/MAutoClick/README.md

 - Click the mouse at the desired location.
 - Delay can be given for each action.
 - You can specify any number of repeats you want.
+- Support shortcut
+- You can enter the location automatically.
+- You can set the number of iterations to infinite.

 # Shortcut
 - Command + Shift + C = Switch action state between move and click